Sims Reeves: Vocal example and legacy

-Braham's The Death of Nelson was prominent in Reeves' concert repertoire.
+Braham's The Death of Nelson was prominent in Reeves's concert repertoire.
 Reeves was naturally aware that his career mirrored that of Braham, and remarked that, like Braham, his success had been many-sided, in opera, oratorio and ballad concerts.
 The coincidence that his career had begun in the year of Braham's retirement, 1839, and the early reviews saying that he would inherit Braham's mantle, both shaped a prophecy and helped to fulfil it.
 Braham was a virtuoso of the old Italian school, able to deliver florid passages with intensity, accuracy and declamatory power.
 In 'assuming his mantle', Reeves consciously imitated his breadth of repertoire, and at his best had a very powerful and flexible declamation combined with great sweetness of tone and melodic power.
 Shaw classed his 'beautiful firmness and purity of tone' with Patti's and Santley's.
 Sir Henry Wood compared the caressing nature of his voice with Richard Tauber's, adding, 'I never hear the title of Deeper and deeper still (Handel) without thinking of his lovely inflection and quality.'

 In the Handel tenor roles, his immediate successor in the Crystal Palace performances, until 1900, was the English tenor Edward Lloyd, who recorded "Sound an Alarm", "Lend me your Aid" (Gounod – "Reine de Saba"), the tenor solos from Elijah, Braham's Death of Nelson, Dibdin's Tom Bowling and ballads of the declamatory style (such as Frederic Clay's "I'll sing thee songs of Araby"; "Alice, Where Art Thou?" and "Come into the Garden, Maud") – all closely identified with Reeves – in the first years of the twentieth century.
 In 1903 Herman Klein wrote that 'The mantle of Braham and Sims Reeves, worthily borne by Edward Lloyd, was resting more or less easily upon the shoulders of Ben Davies, a singer whose rare musical instinct and intelligence have always partially atoned for his uneven scale and his lack of ringing head-notes.'
 (Possibly this suggests some comparison to their great predecessors, in Lloyd's and Davies's style of declamation.)
 However Klein later admitted that neither Lloyd nor Davies ever laid claim to be Reeves's successor.

 Reeves was a member of the Garrick Club, where in his younger days he associated with William Makepeace Thackeray, Charles Dickens, Thomas Talfourd, Charles Kemble, Charles Kean, Albert Smith and Shirley Brooks.